mull-project/mull/docs/OpenSSLTutorial.rst

     libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007f4df05d8000)
     /lib64/ld-linux-x86-64.so.2 (0x00007f4df0dec000)

-In this example, On Linux, required libraries located under ``/lib/x86_64-linux-gnu``, so we instruct Mull about the paths via ``-ld-search-path`` CLI option:
+In this example, On Linux, required libraries are located under ``/lib/x86_64-linux-gnu``, so we instruct Mull about the paths via ``-ld-search-path`` CLI option:

 .. code-block:: bash